Cup holders have evolved from being a curiosity to a critical necessity in todayís automobiles.

 Cup holder in the open position.

 Door open with a medium cup of Dunkin Coffee.

 Door open cup holder closed. (photographs below)

 The chrome finish just did not fit with the interior of the car.
 In addition, the two "jaws" that holds the cup did not spread wide enough to allow the cup to rest comfortably on the bottom of the cup holder.

 It was now back to the drawing board.

-Using the same process as before I installed the black cup holder on my custom made bracket.
-(Photograph below with coffee cup)
+Using the same process as before I installed the black cup holder on my custom made bracket. (photograph below with coffee cup)

-The black cup holder now blends in with the cars door handle.
-(Photographs below show cup holder closed with door open and closed.)
+The black cup holder now blends in with the cars door handle. (photographs below show cup holder closed with door open and closed.)

 For me, this project solved two problems and one prerequisite.
 It allowed me to have a cup holder that actually works and when itís not used in the closed position, itís virtually unnoticeable.

-Most importantly, itís completely reversible
+And most importantly, itís completely reversible.